-The Pacific remained the dominant region for cbm New Zealand in terms of investment across both years due to the partnership with the Ministry of Foreign Affairs and Trade that has a special focus in the Pacific Region.
+The Pacific remained the dominant region for cbm New Zealand in terms of investment across both years due to the partnership with the Ministry of Foreign Affairs and Trade that has a predominant funding target within the Pacific Region.
+The reduction in funding to Africa from 2023 to 2024 was due to one-off emergency funding for drought activities in Kenya in 2023.